Daniel908009/Chess-Website/README.md

 I picked Bootstrap because I have some experience with it and p5.js because I wanted to learn how it works.
 I heard it’s a good framework that I could use for many other projects.

+## How to play
+The game is self explanatory, however when playing against the bot the window can freeze for a couple of seconds, this is because web pages can only use one thread and the decision making algorithm can be resource intensive when many pieces are still on the board, for more info about this read the "Bot Explanation" section of this README file.

 ## Features
 - [X] Enemy Bot capable of thinking ahead
 - [X] Fully working checkmating logic